tmtsoftware/csw/docs/src/main/commons/create-component.md

 - `<deploy-module>` is the name of the deployment module created by the template (`sample-deploy` if using defaults)
 - `<mainClass>` is the full class name of our ContainerCmd application, which the template names `<prefix>.<name>deploy.<Name>ContainerCmdApp`.
-If you accept the defaults for the template, it will be `org.tmt.nfiraos.sampledeploy.SampleContainerCmdApp`.
+If you accept the defaults for the template, it will be `nfiraos.sampledeploy.SampleContainerCmdApp`.
 If you are having problems determining the class name, use `sbt run` and it will prompt you the possibilities.
 - `<path-to-config-file>` is the filename, which can be an absolute path or relative to the directory of the deployment module.
 If using defaults, this would be `src/main/resources/SampleHcdStandalone.conf` for Scala, and `src/main/resources/JSampleHcdStandalone.conf` for Java.